-The entrance and hallway has been modified with built-in millwork.
-This combines lacquered wood, wood veneer fiber, walnut and includes custom closet doors with bronzed leather-trim.
+The entrance and hallway have been modified with built-in millwork.
+This combines lacquered wood, wood veneer fiber, walnut and includes custom closet doors with bronzed leather trim.
 The den features a linear gas fireplace with inset into a dramatic wall of dark-veined stone with bronze trims.

 Walled-in Courtyards Flank the Den

 A pair of walled-in courtyards show an ivy-clad landscape that flanks the den.
 There is an extensive rooftop terrace too.
 Some might feel they have the entire cottage to themselves!

 The living and dining rooms are unified by a single ceiling, which shines with soft, indirect lighting throughout the perimeter.
 Two skylights help flood the entire modern space with natural light.
 The living room is graced by a stone and walnut-clad fireplace to keep family and guests warm during the winter months.

 A single ceiling plane unifies the living and dining room, appearing to float away from the walls with the incorporation of soft indirect lighting around its perimeter, and is pierced by two skylights that flood the space with light.
 The living room features a stone and walnut-clad fireplace.